EstherPhebe/odk-x-docs/odkx-src/build-app.rst

 Creating Web Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To write your own file, first decide on the *tableId* for your table and create the directory structure as shown in :ref:`build-app-creating-directory`.
+If you completed the example in :ref:`build-app-designing-a-form` you have already done this for the *census* survey form.

-If you completed the example in :ref:`build-app-designing-a-form` you have already done this for the *census* table.
+For this section we would be looking at the example List and Detail view of the `Skip Logic <https://github.com/odk-x/app-designer/tree/basic-tables-example/app/config/tables/SkipLogic>`_ survey form.

 .. note::